gmguarino/IterSTL/README.md

 # RobuSTL

-Sparse implementation of RobustSTL
+Sparse STL with an iterative scheme approach.

-Implementation of the RobustSTL defined in [this](https://arxiv.org/abs/1812.01767) paper.
+Inspiresd by RobustSTL, defined in [this](https://arxiv.org/abs/1812.01767) paper and implemented by [LeeDoYup](https://github.com/LeeDoYup/RobustSTL).
-Inspired by the work of [LeeDoYup](https://github.com/LeeDoYup/RobustSTL).

 ### Requirements
 ```